Beryllium sulfate: Structure

-The anhydrous compound has a structure similar to that of berlinite.
+The anhydrous compound has a structure similar to that of boron phosphate.
 The structure contains alternating tetrahedrally coordinated Be and S and each oxygen is 2 coordinate (Be-O-S).
 The Be-O distance is 156 pm and the S-O distance is 150 pm.

 A mixture of beryllium and radium sulfate was used as the neutron source in the discovery of nuclear fission.